Primary

 Also targets: Forearms

-Want Dumbbell Shrug in your program?
+See where Dumbbell Shrug fits in your weekly plan

 Hold dumbbells at your sides.